 Hotels Success Stories

-After the initial installation cost, the system is very cost efficient to run.
+After the initial installation cost, the system is very cost effective to run.
 The system acts as a Passive DAS system which means that it uses very little energy.
 Passive elements such as the internal antennas and splitters use no electricity and the repeaters themselves use the equivalent power usage of a light bulb.
 This makes them a very sustainable, environmentally friendly solution.
+The main cost benefit however, is the increase in efficiency from staff as, for example, payments can be taken quickly, by payment terminals working speedily.

-Staff costs are reduced as staff can take payments quickly and use apps to automatically check staff in.
-There is no need to manage wifi passwords or deal with customer questions or complaints regarding unusably slow internet.
+In hotels and other businesses, staff costs are reduced when a repeater system is installed, as staff can take payments quickly and use apps to automatically check staff in.
+There is no need to manage WiFi passwords or deal with customer questions or complaints regarding unusably slow internet.
 When the Stella Repeater System is installed staff and guest satisfaction is greatly improved.

 Stella repeaters amplify the signal for all mobile operators in Europe, the Middle East and Asia.